HandBoy/python-mock-experimentation/README.md

 ## About Mock

+A mock object substitutes and imitates a real object within a testing environment.
+It is a versatile and powerful tool for improving the quality of your tests.
 Basically we can replace the object which is specified as a first argument for “mock.patch” with MagicMock instance or any object you specified as a second argument.
 This is very useful when you write unit test to control other module behavior the module tested depends on.

 ## To install

-Create a venv and install requirements:
+Create a env and install requirements:
 ``` shell
 $ sudo pip install virtualenv
 $ which python3